borjaguardiola/tubluedoc-test/content/alpha/overview/knownlimitations.md

 ## SMS Support

 SMS from your BlueVia Numbers is coming soon.
-To see when this will be available, and in which countries, please see the [BlueVia Voice Roadmap][Roadmap Introduction]
+To see when this will be available, and in which countries, please see the [BlueVia Voice Roadmap][Roadmap]

 ## Service Usage Reporting